kadmuffin/develbox/configs/README.md

 The `experiments` section contains the experimental features to enable.
 It uses a key-value dictionary, where the key is the name of the feature and the value is a boolean indicating if the feature should be enabled or not.

-The only feature currently supported is `sockets`, that enables package installations from inside the container (when running as a user).
+The only feature currently supported is `sockets, which enable package installations from inside the container (when running as a user).

 An example would be: